The Updated Employee Retention Credit

 If you weren't yet in business in 2019, you can use the corresponding quarters from 2020 to determine eligibility.

-For 2021 the definition of large employer changes from more than 100 to more than 500 employees which allows you to use a broader definition of qualified wages if you fall within that threshold.
-Therefore, you can count wages paid to both active (working) employees and those not providing services.
+For 2021 the Large Employer threshhold changed from more than 100 to more than 500 employees which allows you to use a broader definition of qualified wages if you fell within that threshold.
+Therefore, you can count wages paid to both active (working) employees and those who did not provide services.

-According to the Rescue Act, qualified wages under the ERC do not include wages used to calculate the new restaurant revitalization grant.
+According to the Rescue Act, qualified wages under the ERC do not include wages used to calculate the Restaurant Revitalization Grant.

 The Rescue Act provides that “severely financially distressed employers” may treat all wages paid to employees as qualified wages, regardless of the size of the employer and number of employees.
 A “severely financially distressed employer” is an employer that experienced a gross receipts reduction of more than 90% compared to the same quarter in 2019.

-The period for assessment for a taxpayer taking the ERC has been extended from the usual three years to five years.
+The period for IRS examination for a taxpayer taking the ERC has been extended from the usual three years to five years.